kkos/oniguruma/README.md

 * Retry-limit-in-match function enabled by default
 * NEW: configure option --enable-posix-api=no  (* enabled by default)

-(* Callout functions are exprimental level and undocumented now)
+(* Callout functions are experimental level and undocumented now)

 New feature of version 6.7.1